catliba/catlib.com/src/content/notes/poker/2preflop-ranges.md

 - **5!**:  KK+, AK, sometimes QQ depending on positional arragement
 - **Call**: AJs+, KJs+, TT-QQ, suited connectors 25%
 - Fold everything else

+#### Cold 4! vs a RFI and 3!

+Very very tight range overall, especially early position.

+- 4! vs UTG RFI and HJ 3!
+    - QQ+, AQs+, AKo
+    - KQs, A5s 50% frequency
+- 4! vs HJ RFI and CO 3!
+    - QQ+, AQs+, KQs, AKo
+    - JJ, KJs, A5s 50% freq
+    - AQo very rarely
+- 4! vs CO RFI and BTN 3!
+    - JJ+, AJs+, KJs+
+    - AQo 75%
+    - no A5s
+- 4! vs BTN
+    - TT+, ATs+, KTs+, AQo

+#### Squeeze Range

+When someone opens and a cold caller.
+The more people that come into a hand, the tighter you play.

+- BTN/SB Squeeze Range
+    - 3!
+ONLY: 88+, suited broadways, AJo+
+    - 3! occasionally: A5s, KQo, T9s, suited connectors rarely
+- BB Squeeze Range
+    - Refer to BB vs RFI and slightly tighten the outermost portions of our range